-Lee Williscroft-Ferris (Founding Curator)
+Lee Williscroft-Ferris (Founder)

 Marcus Stow is a cisgender gay man in Walthamstow, East London.
 He’s passionate about intersectionality in LGBT+ organisations and spaces.
 He loves to rant about racism, gentrification and other social justice issues on Twitter and has previously written for So So Gay.
 He likes to sing Whitney songs on karaoke and loves to encourage his husband to cook him gourmet meals.

 Andrew is a freelance journalist from Melbourne, Australia and completed a Diploma of Journalism via Australian College.
 A proud bisexual, Andrew, is an advocate for removing bierasure and biphobia from modern society as bisexuals face the struggle of acceptance from inside and outside LGBTQ+ circles.
 Andrew is also a staunch supporter of equal rights, marriage equality and hopes to move into the field of LGBTQ+ media and helping youth in the future.
 Andrew, who is a passionate sports fan, has had his work featured by numerous organisations and online publications, including Fansided, Pro Hockey News and Forza Italian Football.
 Outside of writing, Andrew – who is a Male Sharkie – loves fashion, music and relaxing at the beach.